digitalhumani/docs/README.md

 bundle install
 ~~~

-To quickly see the changes made at [http://localhost:4000](http://localhost:4000.com), run the following `Jekyll' command using `Bundle':
+To quickly see the changes made at [http://localhost:4000](http://localhost:4000.com), run the following `Jekyll` command using `Bundle`:

 ~~~bash
 $ bundle exec jekyll serve